alie8096/alie8096/README.md

 - [Basic principles of fMRI](https://github.com/alie8096/Basic-Principles-fMRI): Explanations about the principles of fMRI imaging and preprocessing and processing.
 - [Django E-booklet](https://github.com/alie8096/Django-E-booklet): Django framework training manual based on Django-Reza Dovati training.
 View the [E-Booklet](https://mahd25.github.io/Django-E-booklet/e-booklet)
-- [Project 3](https://github.com/alie8096/material-properties): Booklet on properties of engineering materials in progress.
+- [Material Properties](https://github.com/alie8096/material-properties): Booklet on properties of engineering materials in progress.

 ## 📫 How to Reach Me